Om-Joshi07/Web_Elements/Cards/readme.txt

-Enter into the folders to access the HTML/CSS/JS
+Enter into the folders to access the HTML/CSS/JS or any other format of files